space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 - **'Pull requests'** are a GitHub-specific action that allow you to request that your local branch and all of its changes is merged into another repository's branch.
 - **'Pushing'** is the act of integrating your local changes into a remote repository.

-There are way more commands and concepts than this, but this is all you *really* need to know for basic development work.
+There are way more commands and concepts than this, but this will serve as the core you need to know for basic development work.

 # Appendix A: Helpful tips and tricks